ms-jpq/chadtree/docs/MIGRATION.md

 CHADTree now uses a React-like virtual rendering target.
 It only re-renders the minimal amount of lines.
 CHADTree can now handle thousands of visible files and still be reasonablly performant!

+*This is only visible when you have 1000+ files visible.
+The old ways was fast enough for most tasks.*

 ### Theming

 Yub, this is yuge.
 The #1 request was for more themes.
 They have came!